 Defensively, however, Utd could struggle.
 Rio Ferdinand has lost a yard of pace, and seems to be perpetually struggling with injury, managing only 19 League appearances last term.
 A rock at the back has also been removed with the retirement of Edwin Van Der Sar, and with two young keepers in Anders Lindegaard and David de Gea competing for the number one spot the Red Devils may not have an aura of invincibility at the back.

-Paddy Power offer free bets of 9/5 for Utd to lift the Premiership crown and even though they will be there or thereabouts at the end of the season, for once Alex Ferguson’s men may not be everyone’s favorites for the title.
+The latest odds from Paddy Power of 9/5 for Utd to lift the Premiership crown and even though they will be there or thereabouts at the end of the season, for once Alex Ferguson’s men may not be everyone’s favorites for the title.